 There is all manner of fun to be had here - but more on that later!

 Alright, so we have a strong set of design goals, a clear vision, some strict limitations and an audience which allows us to focus on the parts that contribute directly to finishing v1.0.0 before anything else.
 So to bring luxe to 1.0 means to combine all of that and the design exploration into a cohesive whole.
 Where to start?!

 This is what I'll talk about in the next dev log!

 For now, hopefully you have a better footing on what I'm trying to achieve and where we're going, and I hope that you'll follow the upcoming posts for more details.
 If you have any thoughts, please share them in the feedback discussion (or to me directly on chat or email).

 And, as you may have guessed, all this is what I've been working on the last few months with the help of a couple of testers and collaborators.
 Being able to focus on the core and design it for completion has been great for progress, and we're well into the final spec already.

 I can't wait to talk about it, and I definitely can't wait for you to use it but I am determined to actually finish it - so I must take the necessary steps to do that.
 Currently that means laser focus, but I'll start talking in more detail about the things that we are now committed to very soon.

-Feedback on this post can be found in this discussion.
+Feedback on this post can be found below or in this discussion.